vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 ## STEP 1: Start the Installer

 a.
-On the machine on which you downloaded and installed the Tanzu CLI, run the `tanzu management-cluster create` command with the `--ui` option.
+On the machine on which you downloaded and installed the Tanzu CLI, run the `tanzu management-cluster create` command with the `--ui` option:

    ```
    tanzu management-cluster create --ui
    ```
    If the prerequisites are met, the installer interface opens locally, at http://127.0.0.1:8080 in your default browser.
-To change where the installer interface runs, including running it on a different machine from the `tanzu` CLI, use the following parameters.
+To change where the installer interface runs, including running it on a different machine from the Tanzu CLI, use the following parameters:

    - `--browser` specifies the local browser to open the interface in.
 Supported values are `chrome`, `firefox`, `safari`, `ie`, `edge`, or `none`.
 Use `none` with `--bind` to run the interface on a different machine.
    - `--bind` specifies the IP address and port to serve the interface from.
 For example, if another process is already using http://127.0.0.1:8080, use `--bind` to serve the interface from a different local port.